janosh/svelte-algolia/package/readme.md

 ### Styling

-`Search.svelte` offers the following CSS variables that can be [passed in directly as props](https://github.com/sveltejs/rfcs/pull/13):
+`Search.svelte` offers the following CSS variables listed here with their defaults (if any) that can be [passed in directly as props](https://github.com/sveltejs/rfcs/pull/13):

 - `var(--iconColor)`
 - `var(--headingColor)`